Skip to Content

 7. I love coffee; (besides / therefore) I drink it every morning.

-8. He didn’t study; (however / consequently) he passed with high marks.
+8. He didn’t study; (however / consequently) he failed the exam.

 9. I was busy at work; (meanwhile / instead) my friend went shopping.